danm0e/react-training-presentation/slides/3-React/0-Intro-React.md

+# React
+---
+- Server Components (RSC)
+- JSX
+- State & Redux
+- Hooks vs Classes
+---
-React Server Components (RSC) overview
+##Server Components (RSC) overview
 Most of us will be familiar with NextJS’s getServerSideProps function.
 GetServerSideProps is a NextJS function that can be used to fetch data and render the contents of a page at request time.
 RSC’s replace and enhance this concept by allowing you to fetch from the data layer directly from any given RSC.